 - ☐ T-2: Address the number of open tickets in the code review & ready for acceptance columns.
 Ask the team members to focus on moving tickets to done before starting work on new tickets.

 - ☐ T-1: Ask the team members to update the boards.

 - ☐ T-1: Run the sprint retrospective.

 - ☐ T=0: Kick-off the sprint planning by sharing a Zoom session for those team members who cannot participate in the sprint planning in person.

 - ☐ T=0: Are all team members present to run the sprint planning?
 (The absence of the product owner might be a challenge.)

-- ☐ T=0: Clean up the old board(s) with the whole team by checking statuses of each ticket and moving tickets if necessary.
+- ☐ T=0: Clean up the old board(s) with the whole team by checking the statuses of each ticket and moving tickets if necessary.
 Sync the offline boards with the Jira board.
-(A questions to answer in advance: which board is the leading one?
+(A question to answer in advance: which board is the leading one?
 If some team members work remotely during sprint planning, choose the online board.)

 - ☐ T=0: Discuss possible spill-overs: Are those still valuable to be continued?
 (Spill-overs are a suitable team metric and a good topic for a retrospective.
 If spill-overs persist over several sprints this could trigger various discussions, for example:

 - ☐ Is the sizing of a user story or ticket right?

 - ☐ Is the quality of user stories or tickets matching the definition of ready?